willpitchers/pando/tutorial.md

-# CPE ongoing, analysis workflow
+# Pando, analysis workflow
 ## 1. Intitiating a job.

-A LIMS request will be submitted to Bioinformatics as an excel spreadsheet, with a file name CPE_ongoing_YYYMMDD.xlsx (YYYYMMDD = Year, Month, Date).
-The file contains a set of isolates in a two year rolling window.
+A LIMS request will be submitted to Bioinformatics as an excel spreadsheet, for CPE with a file name CPE_ongoing_YYYMMDD.xlsx (YYYYMMDD = Year, Month, Date).
+The file contains a set of CPE isolates in a two year rolling window.
 Open the file and look for the red highlighted rows – these are the new isolates for this request.

-An email will also be sent from Molecular to state that the reads are now available for analysis.
-Bioinformatics will perform initial QC on the reads and let the analyst know when this is in progress or has been completed.
+An email will also be sent from Molecular to Bioinformatics stating that the reads are now available for analysis.
+Bioinformatics must perform initial QC on the reads before pando can be run successfully.
+They will let the analyst know when this is in progress or has been completed.

 Copy the excel spreadsheet to an existing folder on the server:
 ```